Garrett Cooper Player Props: Marlins vs. Cubs

 Garrett Cooper At The Plate

-- Cooper has two doubles, a triple, three home runs and four walks while batting .279.
+- Cooper has two doubles, a triple, three home runs and four walks while hitting .267.

-- Among qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 111th and he is 80th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.